Hero image with purple grids

 FAQs

-It is the layer of Fuse that turns your operational data into financial answers.
-We connect insurance checks, claims, adjudicated claims, and payer and patient payments to the same encounter, payer, and site, then expose that as scorecards and worklists for leadership and RCM teams.
+Fuse Revenue Intelligence is the layer that turns operational data into financial answers.
+It connects insurance checks, claims, adjudicated claims, and payer and patient payments to the same encounter, payer, and site, then exposes that data as scorecards and worklists for practice owners, RCM leaders, and CFOs.

-Eligibility and benefits responses, outcomes from automated payer phone calls, claim submission events, adjudicated claims and remittance, payer payments, and patient payments.
-Where you have payer contracts loaded, we use those too so paid amounts can be benchmarked against expected rates.
+Fuse connects eligibility and benefits responses, outcomes from automated payer phone calls, claim submission events, adjudicated claims and remittance, payer payments, and patient payments.
+Where payer contracts are loaded, Fuse uses those so paid amounts can be benchmarked against expected rates.

-Clearinghouses and EMRs are good at the slice they own.
-Neither connects benefits expectations, claim outcomes, payments, and contracts in one place.
-Fuse sits across all of them so leadership can explain variance instead of stitching exports together.
+Fuse connects benefits expectations, claim outcomes, payments, and contracts in one place, which no clearinghouse or EMR provides on its own.
+Clearinghouses and EMRs each handle their slice of the revenue cycle well.
+Fuse sits across all of them so practice leaders can explain variance instead of stitching exports together.

-Underpayments are detected by comparing paid amounts to your contracted rates by procedure code and payer plan and surfacing variance over a configurable threshold.
-Denial spikes are detected by clustering denial and remark codes by payer, plan, and procedure over time and alerting when a code is suddenly outside its baseline.
+Fuse detects underpayments by comparing paid amounts to contracted rates by procedure code and payer plan, surfacing variance over a configurable threshold.
+Fuse identifies denial spikes by clustering denial and remark codes by payer, plan, and procedure over time and alerting when a code is suddenly outside its baseline.

-Open balances are bucketed by age, payer, and site, and tied to the last claim event so your team knows what is still actionable.
-Denials are ranked by timely-filing and appeal windows so the work that pays off the most, and is closest to expiring, is at the top of the list.
+Fuse buckets open balances by age, payer, and site and ties each balance to the last claim event so RCM teams know what is still actionable.
+Fuse ranks denials by timely-filing and appeal windows so the work that pays off the most, and is closest to expiring, rises to the top.

 Fuse is built to reflect new eligibility, claim, denial, and payment activity as it arrives, so leadership views match the latest payer behavior rather than a monthly static export.
-The exact cadence depends on how your EMR and clearinghouse hand data off.
+The exact cadence depends on how the practice's EMR and clearinghouse hand data off to Fuse.

 Yes.
 Fuse is HIPAA compliant and SOC 2 Type II certified.
-Revenue intelligence runs on the same security and privacy controls as the rest of the platform.
+Fuse's revenue intelligence runs on the same security and privacy controls as the rest of the platform.
 Visit Fuse's security page for policies and audits.